ncawthon/omkno-admin/job-descriptions/technical-lead.md

 ## Responsibilities

-* Creation and maintenance of a customized, HIPAA-compliant CRM that will generate a consistent unique ID for each customer, one that integrates with multiple platforms across analytics, conversion, and fulfillment steps of the customer journey.
+* Creation and maintenance of a customized, HIPAA-compliant CRM that will reference a consistent unique ID for each customer, one that propagate across multiple platforms across analytics, conversion, and fulfillment steps of the customer journey.
+This will likely include communication to the member via a mobile application or SMS to trigger a next-step process.

 * Implementation of a 2FA, both upon registration and reception of the physical sample kit.
 Tracking shipment delivery and return of the sample kit via postal APIs.

 * Exploration on how to extend laboratory equipment hardware and software past their typically closed-loop systems, enabling processing of customer tests at scale, while integrated with the above-listed CRM steps.

-* Establishing, and maintaining an e-commerce and publication platform, optimizing and expanding to include integrations as marketing and operational efforts aspire to do the same.

-* Supervising the authoring of marketing automation algorithms to assist in initial lead-generation and social media efforts.
+* Establishing, and maintaining an e-commerce, marketing and publication platform, optimizing and expanding to include integrations as growth efforts aspire to do the same.
+This includes supervising the authoring of marketing automation algorithms to assist in initial lead-generation and social media efforts.

 * Internal and public representation of Omkno as incorporating best-of-breed customer experience practices, both from an ethical and a technological perspective.